Kaleab-A/socks-matching/README.md

 ### Data Augmentation
 - Augment your data with transformations like rotations and color shifts.

-## 7. Deployment
-### Interface Development
-- Develop a user interface for uploading images of socks.

-### Integration
-- Integrate the machine learning model with the interface for real-time processing.
+ate the machine learning model with the interface for real-time processing.

-## 8. Challenges and Tips
+## 7. Challenges and Tips
 ### Varied Lighting and Angles
 - Data augmentation can help mitigate issues with varied lighting or angles.